Pints, Pounds, & Pâté

 Tourist Mistake in Scotland:

-Not making it to The Highlands
+Not making it to The Scottish Highlands

 Tourist Mistakes in Scotland

-Loch Ness (stock)
+Loch Ness (SPC)

-The Scottish Highlands are gorgeous.
-Its "capital" at Inverness is home to the legendary Loch Ness & Urquhart Castle, which we greatly enjoyed during our visit.
-But, as much as many tourists want to visit, The Highlands can be hard to explore, especially without renting a car.
-But that doesn't mean you should skip them!
+The "capital" of the Scottish Highlands at Inverness is home to the legendary Loch Ness & Urquhart Castle, which we greatly enjoyed during our visit.

 Urquhart Castle.
 Tourist Mistakes in Scotland.

-Urquhart Castle, Loch Ness
+Urquhart Castle, Loch Ness (JSB)

 Tourist Mistake in Scotland: